Mission and Vision

-- Resolution calling the creation of a GLBTQ resource center, a staff coordinator responsible for GLBTQ involvement on campus, and allowing for gender neutral housing
+- Resolution calling the creation of a LGBTQ resource center, a staff coordinator responsible for LGBTQ involvement on campus, and allowing for gender neutral housing

 - Increase student art on campus through the creation of Residential Areas, Real Art (RARA)